Study Abroad | College Catalog

 While students are permitted to study abroad for a full academic year through a College-approved study abroad program, financial aid, if provided, is currently limited to one semester.

-Additional study abroad opportunities are available by participating in Interterm travel courses.
-Bridgewater students have the opportunity to choose classes ranging from the study of marine ecology in the waters of the Atlantic to an exploration of the vast array of cultures in India.
+Additional study abroad opportunities are available by participating in May Term travel courses.
+Bridgewater students have the opportunity to choose classes ranging from the study of marine ecology in the waters of the Atlantic to an exploration of the social and political changes in South Africa.

-Interterm travel courses offer a study abroad experience in a few short weeks, giving the student first-hand knowledge of another culture and inviting you to discover more about the world around you.
+May Term travel courses offer a study abroad experience in a few short weeks, giving students first-hand knowledge of another culture and inviting them to discover more about the world.
 Contact the registrar’s office for a full course listing.